luizfernandosg/ReFi-Knowledge-Bases-Development/Concepts.md

 user can create, update and delete their profiles

 ## Adapters
-Enable User Interfaces can access dynamically different data-sources on runtime
+Enable User Interfaces to dynamically access different data-sources on runtime